Man accused of tying dog to pole at Revere beach, leaving it ‘to mercy of high tide’ arraigned on cruelty charge

-REVERE, MASS.
-(WHDH) - A man who allegedly chained up a dog he named Killer to a pole at a beach in Revere and abandoned it in an area where it could drown at high tide was arraigned Tuesday on animal cruelty charges.
+CHELSEA, MASS.
+(WHDH) - A man who allegedly chained up a dog he named Killer to a rusted pole at a beach in Revere and abandoned it in an area where it could drown at high tide was arraigned Tuesday on animal cruelty charges.

 Elias Pacheco-Osario, 35, of Revere, was arraigned through an interpreter in Chelsea District Court following his arrest on Friday.
 A not guilty plea was entered on his behalf.